junyuchen245/ViT-V-Net_for_3D_Image_Registration_Pytorch/README.md

 This is a **PyTorch** implementation of my short paper:

-<a href="https://arxiv.org/abs/2104.06468">Chen, Junyu, et al. "ViT-V-Net: Vision Transformer for Unsupervised Volumetric Medical Image Registration. " arXiv, 2021.</a>
+<a href="https://arxiv.org/abs/2104.06468">Chen, Junyu, et al. "ViT-V-Net: Vision Transformer for Unsupervised Volumetric Medical Image Registration. " Medical Imaging with Deep Learning (MIDL), 2021.</a>

 ***train.py*** is the training script.